hirosystems/clarinet/docs/feature-guides/analyze-with-check-checker.md

   - Variables:
     - var-set

-In addition to those operations, the check-checker is also a bit opinionated and prefers that untrusted data be checked near the source, making the code more readable and maintainable.
-For this reason, the check-checker also requires that arguments passed into private functions must be checked and return values must be checked.
+In addition to those operations, the check-checker is opinionated and prefers that untrusted data be checked near the source, making the code more readable and maintainable.
+For this reason,the check-checker also requires that arguments of private functions and the return values be checked.

 - Calls to private functions
 - Return values

 Finally, another opportunity for exploits appears when contracts call functions from traits.
-Those traits are untrusted, just like other parameters to public functions, so they are also required to be checked.
+Those traits are untrusted, just like other parameters to public functions, so they must also be checked.

 - Dynamic contract calls (through traits)